 Varicose veins left untreated can lead to pain and discomfort, place you at increased risk for serious health conditions like blood clots and venous ulcers, and impact your quality of life.
 On the other hand, varicose vein treatment can alleviate painful symptoms, reduce related health risks, and help you enjoy life to its fullest.

-It is a misconception that varicose veins are only a cosmetic issue.
+It is a common misconception that varicose veins are only a cosmetic issue.
 Underlying venous insufficiency and poor circulation can lead to chronic, daily pain.
-This chronic pain can lead to people avoiding activities that require an extensive amount of time standing or walking.
-Without treatment, they can become worse and cause uncomfortable or painful symptoms such as:
+Varicose veins left untreated can make it difficult to stand for prolonged periods of time, walk for long distances, and participate in normal daily activities.
+Without treatment, varicose vein symptoms can become even worse over time.

 - Aching or tired legs

-- Burning in calf or thigh
+- Burning in the calf or thigh

 - Dry or itchy skin

 - Difficulty standing for extended periods of time

 - Leg wounds that are slow to heal or non-healing

 While vein disease is not usually life-threatening, it can lead to serious medical conditions.
 If you are experiencing any of the above symptoms, we recommend evaluation by a vein specialist.
 It is important to note that varicose veins will not go away on their own and may require treatment.
 Fortunately, there are several non-surgical treatment options available.

 In addition to varicose vein symptoms, the conditions most often associated with untreated varicose veins include: